uPortal-Attic/uportal-home/docs/compact.md

-Compact mode is a minimalist interface for MyUW.
+Compact mode is a minimalist interface.
 This mode works well on small screens and for users who want to see many widgets at once.

 ![compact mode widgets](./img/compact-mode.png)